 BE IT FURTHER RESOLVED that an additional penalty be charged for delinquency in the excess of \$10,000 that is not paid prior to the end of the year, the additional penalty so fixed shall not exceed 6% of the amount of delinquency.

 Delinquent Taxes and Tax Title Liens

-The last tax sale was held on December 7, 2018 and was complete.
-There were no delinquent properties for tax sale during 2019.
+There were no delinquent properties for tax sale during 2019 or 2020.

 The following comparison is made of the number of tax title liens receivable on December 31, of the last three years: